Young-gonKim/SnackVar/README.md

 # 1. How to Run
 1. You need to have [Java](https://www.java.com) installed.(Version 8 or higher)
 2. Download SnackVar_V2.1.1.zip and unzip.
+(Download : Release tab above)
 3. Run <br>
 Windows : Run.bat or SnackVAR.jar (If not run by double click, right click-> open with -> JAVA)<br>
 Linux, Mac : java -jar SnackVAR.jar